Speak Local. Engage Better. Lower Your CPL.

 Design Consistency

-Keep fonts, design, and CTA placement universal.
-Only the language changes
+Keep fonts, layout, and CTA placement consistent across variants.
+Only the language and cultural cues change.

 Test & Optimize